 Let's Get Digital

 Options for Life received a grant from Mencap for this project.
-The project enables the participants to achieve digital skills and get online.
+The project enabled the participants to achieve digital skills and get online.

 Participants received internet-enabled tablets to use in the building and at home.